oll-korreckt/grammar/src/markdown/info/elements/phrase/nounPhrase.md

 ## Properties
 <!-- +propertySummary -->

+### Head
+The head of a noun phrase can be either a noun or a pronoun.

 ### Modifiers
+Modifiers include any determiners and/or elements functioning as adjectives which are modifying the head of the noun phrase.

 <!-- *nounPhrase.modifiers -->
 > *His elderly* mother just had *her 100th* birthday.
 <!-- .caption -->